VerbalCant/g1kpca/README.md

 - Ensure both pca_visualization.html and pca_data.json are in the same directory
 - Make sure your browser supports WebGL for 3D visualization
 - If you see CORS errors, ensure you're using a web server rather than opening the HTML file directly

-### Schmutzi-specific Issues
-- Ensure BAM files are aligned to the rCRS reference
-- Check that BAM files are properly indexed
-- Verify Schmutzi installation with `schmutzi contDeam.pl --help`
-- For memory issues, try reducing the number of threads
-- Check the log files in the work directory for detailed error messages

 ## Citation
 If you use these pipelines in your research, please cite: